 Tax incentives are special elements of the tax code designed to compete for corporate site selection projects and to encourage a certain types of behaviour.
 Developing countries introduce incentives in order to attract capital and support the economic growth.
-Incentives are often treated as a counterweight to the investment disincentives inherent in the general tax system.
+Incentives are often treated as counterweight to the investment disincentives inherent in the general tax system.
 They can also be treated as an offset to disadvantages that investors may face, such as a lack of infrastructure, complicated and antiquated laws, bureaucracy and weak administration, both in the tax area and elsewhere.
 In theory the inflow of foreign capital, attracted by tax incentives, can support reforms of the existing, problematic laws and help building the necessary administrative capacities.

-holidays; (2) investment allowances and tax credits; (3) timing differences; (4) reduced tax rates.
+Tax incentives can be grouped into four categories: (1) tax holidays; (2) investment allowances and tax credits; (3) timing differences; (4) reduced tax rates.
 With a tax holidays, new companies are exempted from the burden of income taxation for a period of time.
 Sometimes, this grace period can be extended to a subsequent period of taxation at a reduced rate.